Hanle effect

-The Hanle effect, also known as zero-field level crossing, is a reduction in the polarization of light when the atoms emitting the light are subject to a magnetic field in a particular direction, and when they have themselves been excited by polarized light.
+The Hanle effect (also known as zero-field level crossing) is a reduction in the polarization of light emitted by atoms excited by polarized light, when subjected to a magnetic field.
+Typically, when atoms are excited by linearly polarized light, the emitted fluorescence is also polarized.
+If a weak transverse magnetic field is applied, the emitted light becomes depolarized (or its polarization rotates).

-Experiments which utilize the Hanle effect include measuring the lifetime of excited states, and detecting the presence of magnetic fields.
+This effect can be utilized in experiments to measure the lifetime of excited states and detect the presence of magnetic fields.

+Unlike Faraday effect which causes polarisation rotation proportional to the length of travel within the magnetic field, instead for Hanle effect, the rotation attenuation reaches its maximum as soon as the sample experiences the longitudinal magnetic field and there is no dependence upon the length of path traveled in the magnetic field.

 History

 The first experimental evidence for the effect came from Robert W. Wood, and Lord Rayleigh.
 The effect is named after Wilhelm Hanle, who was the first to explain the effect, in terms of classical physics, in Zeitschrift für Physik in 1924.
 Initially, the causes of the effect were controversial, and many theorists mistakenly thought it was a version of the Faraday effect.
 Attempts to understand the phenomenon were important in the subsequent development of quantum physics.

 An early theoretical treatment of level crossing effect was given by Gregory Breit.